What is Agentic Engineering?

 Choosing the right level

-- Iteration speed: Sometimes writing it yourself is faster than prompt-debug-reprompt
+- Iteration speed: Sometimes writing it yourself is faster than going through the prompt-debug-reprompt loop.

 Think of autonomy as a slider, not a fixed setting.
 Start at Copilot for exploration, move to Task Agent for well-understood work, and always be ready to take manual control.